 How Will All Things Ahsoka Handle Rosario Dawson/Star Wars: Ahsoka Content?

-I’ll cut straight to the chase: I will be reporting on the upcoming series as I would any other Ahsoka-related project but I do understand that some of my readers would prefer not to read any content that deals with Ms Dawson.
-There are a few measures I can take to ensure that readers aren’t subjected to any content concerning the upcoming series or any of Rosario’s other live-action appearances.
+I’ll cut straight to the chase: I will be reporting on the upcoming Disney+ series as I would any other Ahsoka-related project and I will not enforce a blanket ban on content featuring Rosario Dawson either here or on the site’s social media channels, especially now that the case against her has been dismissed.
+But I do understand that some readers may prefer not to read any content that focuses on Ms Dawson or her work, so there are a few measures I can take to accommodate their needs.

 1) Limiting the use of pictures of Rosario Dawson (in costume or otherwise) as featured images on the All Things Ahsoka homepage or as preview thumbnails on our social media channels.
 Images of her will be used within the articles themselves but this way, my social media followers and readers will have the option to choose whether or not they want to click through to view this content.